 “While they were eating, he took a loaf of bread, and after blessing it he broke it, gave it to them, and said, ‘Take; this is my body.’
 Then he took a cup, and after giving thanks he gave it to them, and all of them drank from it.
 He said to them, ‘This is my blood of the covenant, which is poured out for many.
 Truly I tell you, I will never again drink of the fruit of the vine until that day when I drink it new in the kingdom of God.”
 (Mark 14: 22 – 25)

 St Paul also asks us to continue this tradition in our 1st Corinthian’s reading for today.
 He says, “The cup of blessing that we bless, is it not a sharing in the blood of Christ?
 The bread that we break, is it not a sharing in the body of Christ?
-Because there is one bread, we who are many are one body, for we all partake of the one bread.”
-(1 Corinthians 10: 16 – 17) The four fold parts of Holy Communion are “Take,” “Bless,” Brake,” and “Give.”
-We are living into the “Brake” and “Given” parts now during our physical separation.
-We are still our Church.
-It is not the building that makes us the Church; it is being the body of Christ that makes us the Church; broken apart and given to ourselves but blessed nevertheless for the benefit of many.
+Because there is one bread, we who are many are one body, for we all partake of the one bread;” (1st Corinthians 10: 16 – 17).
+The four-fold parts of Holy Communion are “Take,” “Bless,” Brake,” and “Give.”
+We are our Church regardless of where we are.
+It is not the building that makes us the Church; it is being the body of Christ that makes us the Church; broken apart but blessed nevertheless for the benefit of many.

 And let us not get a big head about being Church.
 Being Church means being in service to those who do not belong to it.
 It was William Temple (1881–1944), who said, “The Church exists primarily for the sake of those who are still outside it.”
 God loves humanity – all humanity.
 As Church, sustained by the Body and Blood of our Lord Jesus Christ, we are Baptized into the welfare of all people regardless of what they believe or do not believe.